lupyuen/lupyuen.github.io/src/rust3.md

 - TODO: Workaround

-- TODO: How we plan to fix them in GSoC
+- TODO: How we plan to fix them in

+- Why we're doing all this for Google Summer of Code

 Thanks to [__PINE64__](TODO), the sponsor of [__Ox64 BL808__](TODO) RISC-V SBCs for our GSoC Project Testing!